 Insights from Pléiades Neo Imagery

-Pléiades Neo imagery has proven to be invaluable in archaeological research by offering detailed and high-resolution data that surpasses traditional methods.
+Pléiades Neo imagery has proven to be invaluable in archaeological research by offering detailed and very-high resolution data that surpasses traditional methods.
 The false-color DSMs produced from this imagery allowed for the identification of ancient hydrographic features on a broad regional scale.
 This data confirmed the presence of historical levees and supported the hypothesis of an ancient waterway linking Tanis to surrounding areas.
 The true-color orthophotography provided detailed site-level views of ancient domestic structures, facilitating a deeper understanding of the spatial layout and historical evolution of Tanis.

 Additionally, Pléiades Neo imagery's precision offered new insights that were challenging to achieve with other techniques.
 The use of the Normalized Difference Water Index (NDWI2) was particularly effective in highlighting underlying features and subtle hydrological traces not visible in traditional RGB images.
 This capability made Pléiades Neo a valuable alternative to Airborne LIDAR, especially in regions where LIDAR is difficult to implement.
 The extensive and detailed data provided by Pléiades Neo has been crucial for both regional geo-archaeological studies and local archaeological interpretations, revealing features and relationships that enhance the overall understanding of the ancient Nile Delta landscape.